Safexp/exercise/README.md

     git add file

+4. commit changes
-4. every time finished a semall work, such like fix a bug, you should exec message should be the message what you did.
+every time finished a semall work, such like fix a bug, you should exec
+    message should be the message what you did.

     git commit -m "message"

-5. push local changes to remote
+5. push local changes to remote every time before pushing changes,you should get newest changes first

     git pull --rebase
     git push